SSDP-Dev/ssdp-labs/README.md

     - Add an SSH key.
 If you need help, check out the [Digital Ocean Guide](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/)
     - Choose a descriptive hostname

+### Step 4
-4. SSH into the server.
+SSH into the server.
 You should be able to run
       ```bash
         ssh root@YOUR.IP.ADDRESS.HERE
       ```